IIIF/website/source/training+outreach/online_training.md

 # Online Training

 We regularly offer workshops covering IIIF basics.
 No prior knowledge of IIIF is required and the core sessions should be easily accessible to those with confidence using the Web.
-Prior knowledge of HTML and [JSON syntax](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is useful but not required.
-Ticket availability is announced via our newsletter, Slack, and Twitter.
+Prior knowledge of HTML and [JSON syntax](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is useful but not required. **Ticket availability is announced monthly via our newsletter, Slack, and Twitter.**

 Workshops cover: